GeorgeArgyros/sflearn/README.md

 these functions to construct models of various kinds of string manipulating programs.

-**Note:** To avoid assumptions on the location of the library on the system the example code in the `examples/` directory utilizes an intermidiate `context.py` file to import the library.
+**Note:** To avoid assumptions on the location of the library on the system, the example code in the `examples/` directory utilizes an intermidiate `context.py` file to import the library.
 If the library is installed in the system then this call can be replaced with a normal import of the library.